 How to use the Hilton Aspire $250 resort credit — One of the many benefits of this valuable card!

-One of the best perks of the Hilton Honors American Express Aspire Card is its $250 Hilton Aspire resort credit.
+One of the best perks of the Hilton Honors American Express Aspire Card is its $250 resort credit.
 You’ll get up to $250 in statement credits per anniversary year when you make eligible purchases at participating Hilton Resorts.
-There are over 230 locations!
+There are over 230 locations where you can redeem this perk!

 Eligible purchases include room rates and taxes, as well as any incidentals charged directly to your room and paid for with your Amex Hilton Aspire.

-Let’s take a look at some great uses of your $250 Hilton Aspire resort credit.
+Let’s take a look at some great uses of the $250 resort credit.
+This is just one of the benefits that make this perhaps the best travel card on the market.

 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.